RonjaBaeumel/tor_timing_correlation_project/traffic_scripts/TAFFIC_GEN.md

 make
 ```
 ## 2.Start the Tor network
-Setup the Chutney test network with:
+Setup the Chutney test network (or use a provided example) with:
 - 2 client nodes
 - 1 hidden service (server)
 - 3 relays